nexgard for dogs

 If NexGard for Dogs Is Toxic, Why Do Vets Recommend It?

-NexGard and other isoxazoline products cannot be purchased without a vet's prescription, and the first dose is often given directly by the veterinarian.
-Most people don't question veterinarians when they prescribe a product, and why would they?
+NexGard and other isoxazoline products cannot be purchased without a vet’s prescription, and the first dose is often given directly by the veterinarian.
+Most people don’t question veterinarians when they prescribe a product, and why would they?
 A certain level of trust in their expertise is implied just by being there.
-I want to emphasize that I'm not attempting to take a dig at veterinarians with this commentary — they have a lot of knowledge and a ridiculously tough job that is physically and emotionally taxing.
+I want to emphasize that I’m not attempting to take a dig at veterinarians with this commentary โ€” they have a lot of knowledge and a ridiculously tough job that is physically and emotionally taxing.

 What I am trying to do here is highlight a chink in the armor!
 Companies that sell isoxazoline flea and tick products have to market to veterinarians before they can market to dog owners.
 They need to convince vets to prescribe and recommend their product over all others.
-When a new product hits the market, the only information about it comes directly from the manufacturer — usually in the form of a carefully curated, elegantly worded, questionably researched, and informationally depleted package insert.
+When a new product hits the market, the only information about it comes directly from the manufacturer โ€” usually in the form of a carefully curated, elegantly worded, questionably researched, and informationally depleted package insert.

 A larger conversation is desperately needed about how much independent research veterinarians should do into the products they are routinely prescribing.
 One of the most significant pieces of reliable information veterinarians can get on any product is client feedback!
 There needs to be a level of empathy and understanding for their clients’ intuition regarding their dogs.
 The majority of dog owners who shared their NexGard stories with me were met with doubt and denial by their veterinarians.

-Nadine's Frenchie was 6 months old when he started seizing after NexGard.
-“Vet said it was idiopathic.
-Spent a lot of money running tests to see what was wrong with him. […] I asked the vet if Nexgard could be the cause and I was reassured, NO. We gave him the 2nd dose, and he had a 2-hour long seizure; it was so bad we couldn't get him in the car to get to the vet.
-When we arrived, he was brain dead, couldn't walk, blind and deaf.
-I don't think he heard us say goodbye. […] He was a five thousand dollar dog that had zero health issues, not even worms.
+When we arrived, he was brain dead, couldn’t walk, blind and deaf.
+I don’t think he heard us say goodbye. […] He was a five thousand dollar dog that had zero health issues, not even worms.
 His DNA tests were beautiful.
 He was the sweetest boy on the planet.
 I was unaware of the risks, and I trusted our vet.
 They lied to us, and I lost my puppy.
-After he died, the vet dropped us when I asked why they didn't err on the side of caution.”
+After he died, the vet dropped us when I asked why they didn’t err on the side of caution.”ย

-“It's been hard for him and us,” says Dimitri, whose American Cocker Spaniel is currently battling severe seizures because of NexGard.
-“Apart from the actual physical impact … which is a real battle, you also need to “fight” most vets, specialists — heck, even friends and family — who just keep on denying the fact these kinds of pesticides can really harm our and their companions.
+“It’s been hard for him and us,” says Dimitri, whose American Cocker Spaniel is currently battling severe seizures because of NexGard.
+“Apart from the actual physical impact … which is a real battle, you also need to “fight” most vets, specialists โ€” heck, even friends and family โ€” who just keep on denying the fact these kinds of pesticides can really harm our and their companions.
 Reactions like “there must have been something wrong with the dog anyway, send him back, put him out of his misery,” etc. have been so common.
-I've no words anymore for what we've seen, heard in the last year.”
+I’ve no words anymore for what we’ve seen, heard in the last year.”

 A few dog owners did tell me their veterinarians were sympathetic and reported the adverse reactions.
 Official FDA numbers show 33,182 veterinarians reported adverse effects of afoxolaner + milbemycin oxime (NexGard Spectra), and 8,625 veterinarians reported them for afoxolaner (NexGard).
 The majority of reports remain filed directly by the owners, though, which is why veterinarians must start listening to their clients, take them seriously, trust in the owners’ knowledge of their dogs, diligently report all adverse effects, and stop gambling with these dangerous products.